hashicorp/terraform-enterprise-helm/docs/configuration.md

 ## Redis mTLS Certificates

 Terraform Enterprise supports mTLS connections to Redis instances for enhanced security.
 When using external Redis instances with mTLS enabled, you can configure the necessary certificates through the helm chart values.
-This feature supports both Redis and Redis Enterprise instances with separate certificate configurations.
+This feature supports both Redis Standalone and Redis Enterprise instances with separate certificate configurations.

 ### Redis TLS Configuration